Hospital 2.0 is the name for the government’s national approach to delivering new hospitals, including Frimley Park Hospital.

 The hospitals will also help the NHS target for ‘Carbon Footprint Plus’ (the emissions that the NHS can influence) to reach net zero by 2045.

-With MMC buildings, the majority of the build takes place off-site in factory-controlled conditions, before being transported to the hospital site.
-This speeds up the construction phase, and has other benefits such as greater predictability, quality, sustainability, cost-effectiveness and safety.
+With modern methods of construction (MMC) buildings, the majority of the build takes place off-site in factory-controlled conditions, before being transported to the hospital site.
+This speeds up the construction phase, as seen in the new Frimley Park Hospital extension and Slough Community Diagnostic Centre.

 Announcement of Frimley Park Hospital joining the New Hospital Programme